Covid 19 coronavirus: Virus won't be eliminated until there's a vaccine, says PM

 As New Zealanders flocked to fast-food outlets and sipped on takeaway coffees on the first day of 'Threedom', Prime Minister Jacinda Ardern sounded a sombre warning as the number of global cases hit more than three million.

-Despite New Zealand effectively eliminating Covid-19, Ardern warned the fight wouldn't be over until there's a vaccine.
+Despite New Zealand effectively eliminating Covid-19, Ardern warned the fight wouldn't be over until there was a vaccine.

 Elimination did not mean a point in time, instead would be a sustained effort to stamp out every new case, she said.

-And health chief Dr Ashley Bloomfield, who himself indulged in an alert 3 takeaway coffee, reiterated: "Elimination is not eradication."
+And health chief Dr Ashley Bloomfield, who himself indulged in a level 3 takeaway coffee, reiterated: "Elimination is not eradication."

 LISTEN LIVE TO NEWSTALK ZB